vjayne93/project-3-blue-team/README.md

 Our Jupyter Notebook contains interactive graphics that can only be viewed on Binder.
 Use the button to view the notebook on Binder.
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/vjayne93/project-3-blue-team/HEAD?labpath=fridge_fills_draft.ipynb)

 To meet the requirements of the project, we have developed two versions of our Jupyter Notebook.
-Version 1 reads a .JSON file which was created by uploading a CSV of raw data to MongoDB, and exporting the data.
+Version 1 reads a .JSON file which was created by uploading a CSV of raw data to MongoDB, and exporting the data as a .JSON file.
 This Jupyter Notebook can be viewed on Binder.
 Version 2 connects directly to a locally hosted MongoDB database to access the data.

 ![LUHV_FILL](https://github.com/vjayne93/project-3-blue-team/assets/152992214/faa4be10-6c31-4147-a5cd-9e6e1b88a756)